Don't Be Afraid to Disagree

 Overall, it's most important to know your own child and weigh that against professional advice and reliable research.

-Learn lots more about parenting and meeting with pediatricians by visiting the links on the next page.
+Learn lots more about parenting and meeting with pediatricians by visiting the links below.